We wanted everyone to come access the information.

 The lesson learned was that I need to be local.

 The website is currently being reconstructed.
+Please see the internet archive version.

 The original logo of QQ* was designed by Liane Fredel.